yagamiash/E-comDB/README.md

     CREATE DATABASE db_name;
     GRANT ALL PRIVILEGES ON DATABASE db_name to username;

-This will set up a database with a user and password for external applications to access the database.You will require the username,database name and the password to set up the flask app to querry from the database
+This will set up a database with a user and password for external applications to access the database.
+You will require the username,database name and the password to set up the flask app to query from the database

 ## File Structure-

 ### 1.flask_app.py
 This python file is the main app that starts the local host and thus the application itself.
 ### 2.views.py
-This python file contains the code for ruting of the app to different references and also rendering of HTML files.
+This python file contains the code for routing of the app to different references and also rendering of HTML files.
 This also contains the interactions with the database.

 The code in views.py could be put in flask_app.py itself.